Wildhoney/WeakTree/README.md

-# CompositeWeakMap
+# `WeakTree`

-A composited WeakMap implementation that allows for maps with multiple keys.
+> WeakMap implementation that allows for composite keys in a tree formation.